Last updated: 27 June 2014

 In July 2013 the findings from an independent review, led by Baroness Neuberger, into the Liverpool Care Pathway (LCP) were published.
-The report highlighted failings in the implementation of the LCP and recommended that the Government replaces it with individual care plans over the following 12 months.
+The report highlighted failings in the implementation of the LCP and recommended that the Government replace it with individual care plans by 14 July 2014.

 ©2014 Marie Curie Cancer Care - Registered in England and Wales with Charity Reg No. 207994 and in Scotland with Charity Reg No. SC038731